The Sonoma County Water Agency has a duty to secure water for future generations of Sonoma County residents.

 Best Energy Program - Medium Utility

-The Water Agency aggressively researches and pursues federal and state grants to fund a majority of its energy and sustainability projects.
+Sonoma Water aggressively researches and pursues federal and state grants to fund a majority of its energy and sustainability projects.
 In the past, grants have come from U.S. Department of Energy and the California Energy Commission.
-The Water Agency also reviews other opportunities to support its projects like developing partnerships with research and academic entities to acquire funding for needed feasibility studies or by building partnerships with private entities to bring about more public participation in the local communities.
-The Water Agency has a dedicated staff member whose main focus is finding grants for not only energy and sustainability projects but for all of the Water Agency’s projects and operations.
+Sonoma Water also reviews other opportunities to support its projects like developing partnerships with research and academic entities to acquire funding for needed feasibility studies or by building partnerships with private entities to bring about more public participation in the local communities.
+Sonoma Water has a dedicated staff member whose main focus is finding grants for not only energy and sustainability projects but for all of the Water Agency’s projects and operations.

 If you have any questions or would like additional information about the Carbon Free Water Program, please click here to submit a comment form.